ovh/docs/pages/platform/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 ### Detaching a volume

-If you wish to detach a volume from your instance, the best practice is to umount the volume from within the instance before detaching it from your control panel.
+If you wish to detach a volume from your instance, the best practice is to unmount the volume from within the instance before detaching it from your control panel.

 Establish an [SSH connection to your instance](../public-cloud-first-steps/#connect-to-instance), then use the command below to list the attached disks.